nielsnl68/node-red-contrib-i2c/README.md

 Run the following command in the root directory of your Node-RED install, usually this is ~/.node-red.

-This node only works for newer version of Pi where the i2c driver is on /dev/i2c-1, or /dev/i2c-0 for a Pi rev 1.
+This node now allows you configure the bus number of the i2c driver.
+For most Pi this is 1 for /dev/i2c-1, or 0 for /dev/i2c-0 for a older rev 1 Pi.

 ## Install